timescale/docs/cloud/service-operations/maintenance.md

 <highlight type="warning">
 Your Timescale Cloud service is unavailable until the upgrade is complete.
 This can take several hours.
-We estimate roughly one second of downtime per 100MB, but strongly encourage testing on a fork first for a better estimate.
+To estimate the length of time, it is usually one second of downtime per 100MB, but strongly encourage testing on a fork first for a better estimate.
 </highlight>